griffithlab/civic-docs/docs/getting_started.rst

        `BATTLE-1 <https://clinicaltrials.gov/ct2/show/NCT00409968>`_,
        `BATTLE-2 <https://clinicaltrials.gov/ct2/show/NCT01248247>`_,
        `CUSTOM <https://clinicaltrials.gov/show/NCT01306045>`_, etc.).
-     - A gene, variant or paper, that you are an expert in.
+     - A gene, variant, or paper that you are an expert in.
 For example, this might be work from your own research/practice.
      - Public discussions on cases submitted to the `ASCO Molecular Oncology Tumor Board <https://connection.asco.org/discussion?tid=201>`_